 Promotion

 Promotions may occur within a department or between departments.
-An employee shall be promoted when:

-a.
-The employee is transferred to a position assigned to a higher pay range.

-b.
-The employee's position is reclassified to a salary grade having a higher pay range.
+An employee shall be promoted when either the employee is transferred to a position assigned to a higher pay grade; or the employee's position is reclassified to a salary grade having a higher pay grade.

 Pay upon promotion

-At the time an employee is promoted to a previously established position in a classification with a higher pay range, the six-month provisional period may restart and a salary increase may be granted:

-a.
-Up to 10 percent above the employee's current salary; or

-b.
-Up to the minimum of the new salary grade, whichever is greater.
+At the time an employee is promoted to a previously established position in a classification with a higher pay range, the six-month provisional period may restart and a salary increase may be granted up to 10 percent above the employee's current salary; or up to the minimum of the new salary grade, whichever is greater.

 Exceptions must be approved by the Director of Human Resources, in consultation with the division Vice President and the Vice President for Business and Finance.